mithu2649/DocGO/README.md

 ### Getting Started

-🔹Install XAMPP or and an appropriate Server for your machine.
+🔹Install XAMPP or any appropriate Server for your machine.
 🔹Clone the repo
 <code>git clone </code>